INSIDE: In this blog, you’ll find a week of baby breakfast ideas you can easily share with your baby.

 The choice between using Ready Brek or porridge is yours.

 Advantage of Ready Brek (fortified oat cereal).

-Ready Brek and most supermarkets’ own instant oat cereal are fortified with iron.
+Ready Brek and most supermarkets’ instant oat cereals are fortified with iron.

-You’ll find advice online about making your own smooth oats by blending up regular oats.
+You’ll find advice online about making smooth oats by blending regular oats.
 I think this is a waste of time!
-If you want to serve smooth porridge, choose Ready Brek (or own-brand versions) and take advantage of the added iron without the added labour!
+To serve smooth porridge, choose Ready Brek (or own-brand versions) and take advantage of the added iron without the added labour!

 Porridge is an excellent way to push your baby on with lumpier textures.